Trauma-Informed Therapy Course

 Entry Requirements

-Applicants will hold a Level 8 Degree in the helping professions (counselling, psychotherapy, social care, social work, psychology, psych nursing, mental health, addiction etc.).
-Those who hold a Level 7 Degree in the helping professions, plus appropriate relevant work experience may be eligible to apply under RPL.
+Applicants should hold a Level 8 degree in the helping professions (such as counselling, psychotherapy, social care, social work, psychology, psychiatric nursing, mental health and addiction).
+Those who hold a Level 7 degree in the helping professions with relevant work experience may be eligible to apply under Recognition of Prior Learning (RPL).

 Minimum Technological Requirements

-This programme offers a focused introduction to trauma-informed therapeutic practice, combining key theory with practical insight.
-Delivered through flexible blended learning, it supports learners in developing essential knowledge, confidence, and awareness to work safely and effectively with individuals impacted by trauma.
-Guided by experienced tutors, participants gain skills that can be applied immediately within professional and supportive practice settings.
+This course offers a focused introduction to trauma-informed therapeutic practice, combining key theory with practical insight.
+Delivered through flexible blended learning, it supports learners in developing essential knowledge, confidence and awareness to work safely and effectively with individuals impacted by trauma.
+Guided by experienced tutors, learners gain skills that can be applied immediately within professional and supportive practice settings.

 Overview